 Making Transportation Accessible

-ODOT published its 2019 annual report May 12, 2020.
-This is our third annual ADA settlement report.
+ODOT published its 2020 annual report March 31, 2020.
+This is our fourth annual ADA settlement report.

 Curb Ramp Inventory

 Complete Inventory List

 We settled a lawsuit with the Association of Oregon Centers for Independent Living.
 The settlement includes installing, modifying and reporting on curb ramps and pedestrian signals on the state transportation system.